keithpotz/CrashCatch/C0NTRIBUTING.md

     git push origin your-branch-name
     ```
 7. **Create a Pull Request**:
--Once you've pushed your changes, go to the original repository and create a pull request from your fork.
+ * Once you've pushed your changes, go to the original repository and create a pull request from your fork.
 Be sure to:
--Provide a description of the changes you've made.
+ * Provide a description of the changes you've made.
--Reference any relevant issues (e.g., Fixes #123).
+ * Reference any relevant issues (e.g., Fixes #123).
--Ensure that your changes pass any automated tests before submitting.
+ * Ensure that your changes pass any automated tests before submitting.

 ## Coding Style
 We strive for consistency in our codebase.
 Here are a few key points to keep in mind.
-    - Use camelCase for variable and fucntion names
+ + Use camelCase for variable and fucntion names
-    - Use 4 spaces for indentation, not tabs.
+ + Use 4 spaces for indentation, not tabs.
-    - Add comments to explain complex logic or any important assumptions in the code.
+ + Add comments to explain complex logic or any important assumptions in the code.

 ## Documentation
 If you are contributing to the documentation, please ensure that:
-    - the text is clear and easy to understand.
+ + The text is clear and easy to understand.
-    - You follow the format used in other documentation files.
+ + You follow the format used in other documentation files.
-    - You verify that all links and code samples are correct.
+ + You verify that all links and code samples are correct.

 ## Testing
 We rely on automated tests to ensure the quality of the coddebase.
 If you are submitting a bug fix or a new feature:
-    - Please add or update tests to cover your changes.
+  + Please add or update tests to cover your changes.
-    - Ensure that all existing tests pass by running:
+  + Ensure that all existing tests pass by running:

     ```bash
     #For C++;
     make test